chardwalag/OneHotel-Admin-App/README.md

 # OneHotel-Admin-App

-A visualization demo using jQuery and Materialize.
+An analytics demo using jQuery and Materialize.